 As noted in the installation instructions we recommend running approved solvent through spray gun to clean out for next use. .
 We suggest using acetone to clean out the spray tool immediately after use.

 Is there a separate part # for case vs individual skus?

-Single part numbers are used for individual cans.
+Single part numbers are used for individual bottles.
 Same part is used for case packs with the quantity defining a case.
-Each can and case will carry a unique sequence number for lot traceability purposes.
+Each bottle and case will carry a unique serial number for lot traceability purposes.

 What’s the shelf life?